jh1993/UnderusedOptions/README.txt

 Toxic Spores:
 - Red mushboom self-destruct now benefit from minion damage bonuses.
 All other mushbooms now benefit from duration bonuses.
-- Grey Mushbooms upgrade replaced by Toxic Mushbooms (4 SP), which is mutually exclusive with other mushboom type upgrades and gives 3-radiu 1-damage poison auras to mushbooms.
+- Grey Mushbooms upgrade replaced by Toxic Mushbooms (4 SP), which is mutually exclusive with other mushboom type upgrades and gives 3-radiu 1-damage poison auras to mushbooms; the aura instantly activates 3 times on death.
 Stunning is redundant with Paralyzing Venom anyways, not to mention losing poison synergy.

 Aether Swap:
 - Restriction of not working on arcane-immune targets removed.
-- Tele-Frag (4 SP): Aether Swap also deals physical damage.
+- If targeting an ally, give the target 1 SH instead of dealing damage.
+- Patsy Swap (5 SP): You can now target yourself with this spell to give yourself a stack of Swapper's Scheme, which consumes another charge of the spell and counts as casting the spell twice.
+Whenever you are about to take damage, you automatically consume a stack of Swapper's Scheme to swap with a random valid enemy target of this spell.
+You gain 1 SH, which ignores the normal 20 SH limit, while the target takes damage from both Aether Swap and the damage that you took.
+- Glitch Swap (5 SP): You can now target an empty tile with this spell to swap with a unit that does not exist, which consumes another charge of the spell and counts as casting the spell twice.
+This summons a glitch phantom at your old location, which is an arcane minion with 1 SH and the same max HP as you that can cast Aether Swap with the same upgrades, skills, and shrine as your own.
+The glitch phantom has a fixed lifetime of 1 turn.

 Basilisk Armor:
 - Max Charges upgrade removed.